ParaCoToUl/noarr-structures/docs/Traverser.md

 In this case, you can use the manual variant, `noarr::traverser(orig_struct ^ noarr::bcast<'n'>(...))`, and still use just `orig_struct` in the lambda body, since `orig_struct` will ignore `'n'` anyway.

+Note that, if the dimensions added by the applied proto-structures are to be used in `for_dims` (or `for_each`), it is always necessary to apply the proto-structure to the original structure instead of using `order` on the traverser.

 See the linked documentation pages for usage examples and detailed descriptions.